What is a warm-up?

 How to cool down safely

-- adding a cool down period before a warm shower
+- adding a cool down routine before a warm shower

 - Your Body, Your Risk Pub.
 Dance UK